 - Make 120 qualifying monthly payments.
 President Biden has previously proposed expediting borrowers’ eligibility for forgiveness to five years in public service (versus the current ten years), but it remains to be seen if actual legislation will be passed.

-- Apply for forgiveness: Once you have met all of the requirements, you can submit a Public Service Loan Forgiveness application.
+Once you have met all of the above requirements, you can submit a Public Service Loan Forgiveness application.
 When you apply, you must be working full-time for a qualifying employer.
 You can fill out the application online or download a copy and fill it out by hand.

 Are the forgiven loans taxable?